dainst/chronontology-backend/docs/rest-api-reference.md

 }
 ```

-In case of update of an existing document t
+In case of update of an existing document
-he version number will get incremented
+the version number will get incremented
 and a date will be added to the date modified array.

 ### Status codes: